Murder of the Lowe family

 On 5 August 2000, 26-year-old taxi driver Azhar Ali Mehmood started a fire at the Telford home of 16-year-old Lucy Lowe, with whom he had been engaging in illegal sexual activity (Note: In England and Wales, "sexual activity" is a legal term used to describe sexual contact between an adult and a child that is over the age of 13 (see statutory rape for clarification).) since she was 14.
 The fire killed her and her unborn child, her 17-year-old disabled sister Sarah, and her 49-year-old mother Eileen Linda.
 Her 53-year-old father George survived.
 Mehmood escaped with Tasnim, his baby daughter by Lowe.

-In October 2001, Mehmood was sentenced to three life sentences for three murders, plus a fourth for the attempted murder of George Lowe.
-He was denied parole in 2020 and 2022.
-The murder received attention for its possible connection to the Telford child sexual exploitation scandal, with a 2022 inquiry hearing that it was brought up by abusers to scare victims into silence.
+In October 2001, Mehmood was sentenced to three life sentences for the three murders, plus a fourth for the attempted murder of George Lowe.
+After 18 years, he was eligible for parole.
+He has been denied parole three times.

+Following a 2018 investigation by the Sunday Mirror, the murders have received attention for possible connections to the Telford child sexual exploitation scandal.
+Tasnim Lowe featured in a BBC Three documentary that year in which she read her mother's diary entries recounting sexual exploitation.
+She called for West Mercia Police to charge her father with sexual offences, which the force did not do.
+At a 2022 inquiry, members of the force defended not charging Mahmood with sexual offences.